Forensic Analyst - Chemist

 - Summary of Job Duties

-**This posting is scheduled to close on Tuesday, September 3, 2019 at 12 noon, however is subject to close at any time without prior notice.
+**This posting is scheduled to close on Friday, November 8, 2019 at 12 noon, however is subject to close at any time without prior notice.
+This is a repost, if you have applied for this position within the last 6 months, please do not apply again as your application may not be reveiwed.
 Thank you.**

 The Crime Lab of the Aurora Police Department is looking for a Forensic Chemist to perform analysis of forensic evidence through a variety of methods including wet chemical analysis and/or instrumental analysis processing suspected drug evidence for latent print impressions using a variety of methods.